Chris Abele: 2011 Milwaukee County Executive race

 On January 4, 2011, Abele formally announced that he entered the race for Milwaukee County Executive.
 Abele and Stone received the most votes and advanced on to a run-off election that was held on April 5, 2011.
 On April 6, 2011, Abele defeated Republican challenger Jeff Stone, and was sworn in on April 21, 2011.

 Issue positions

 Ideology and party affiliation

 Abele contributed primarily to Democratic campaigns and the Democratic Party.
-Formerly, Abele served on a number of finance committees.
+Formerly, Abele was on a number of finance committees.
 This included the 2002 campaign for former Governor Jim Doyle, where he helped with John Kerry's presidential fundraising, and donated to Barack Obama's 2008 presidential campaign.
 The Milwaukee Journal Sentinel's Daniel Bice reported that Abele donated to the campaigns of Republican state legislators including Joe Sanfelippo and Dale Kooyenga, both of whom have played roles in the passage of bills that have increased Abele's power as Milwaukee County executive.